Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Isosceles trapezoids case

 Corollary \ref{cor.a} implies that for sufficiently small $h$, $\mu^s(Q_h) \neq \mu^a(Q_h)$.
 Let $\hat{h} > 0$ be the first value (if it exists) such that $\mu^s(Q_{\hat{h}}) = \mu^a(Q_{\hat{h}})$.
 The monotonicity of $\mu^s(Q_h)$ and $\mu^a(Q_h)$ implies that $\mu^s(Q_h) < \mu^a(Q_h)$ holds for all $h > \hat{h}$.
 This completes the proof. \end{proof}

 Now, we state the main result of this section, which give a fully characterize of the symmetry or anti-symmetry, geometric distribution of the critical points, and monotonicity of the second Neumann eigenfunction on isosceles trapezoids. \begin{Theorem} Let $Q$ be the isosceles trapezoid $P_1P_2P_3P_4$ symmetric about the $y$-axis with $|P_1P_2|>|P_3P_4|$, where $P_1$ and $P_2$ lies on the $x$-axis, $P_3$ lies in the first quadrant, $P_4$ lies in the second quadrant.
 We have that \begin{enumerate}[(1)] \item If the base angle $\alpha\le \frac{\pi}{3}$, then the second Neumann eigenfunctions are antisymmetric about the $y$-axis. \item If the base angle $\alpha> \frac{\pi}{3}$, then there exists a critical height $\hat{h}$, such that \begin{itemize} \item If the height less than $\hat{h}$, then the second Neumann eigenfunctions are antisymmetric about the $y$-axis. \item If the height great than $\hat{h}$, then the second Neumann eigenfunctions are symmetric about the $y$-axis. \item If the height is equal to $\hat{h}$, the multiplicity of second Neumann eigenvalue is 2.
-One of the two second Neumann eigenfunctions is symmetric about the $y$-axis, while the other is antisymmetric about the $y$-axis. \end{itemize} \end{enumerate} Moreover, \begin{itemize} \item If the second Neumann eigenfunction is antisymmetric, then it does not have any non-vertex critical points, and possibly after a sign change, $ \partial_x u >0$ holds in $Q$, $ \partial_y u < 0 $ holds in the first quadrant. \item If the second Neumann eigenfunction is symmetric, then it only has two non-vertex critical points, precisely are the midpoints of $P_1P_2$ and $P_3P_4$. and possibly after a sign change, $\partial_x u > 0$ holds in the first quadrant, $\partial_y u < 0 $ holds in $Q$. \end{itemize} \end{Theorem} \begin{proof} Let $Q_h$ be the isosceles trapezoid, base angle $\alpha$ of $Q_h$ is fixed, and the height of the right-angled trapezoid is $h$, assume that $O$ and $C$ are the midpoints of $P_1P_2$ and $P_3P_4$ respectively.
+The second eigenspace is spanned by eigenfunctions that are symmetric and antisymmetric about the $y$-axis respectively. \end{itemize} \end{enumerate} Moreover, \begin{itemize} \item If the second Neumann eigenfunction is antisymmetric, then it does not have any non-vertex critical points, and possibly after a sign change, $ \partial_x u >0$ holds in $Q$, $ \partial_y u < 0 $ holds in the first quadrant. \item If the second Neumann eigenfunction is symmetric, then it only has two non-vertex critical points, precisely are the midpoints of $P_1P_2$ and $P_3P_4$. and possibly after a sign change, $\partial_x u > 0$ holds in the first quadrant, $\partial_y u < 0 $ holds in $Q$. \end{itemize} \end{Theorem} \begin{proof} Let $Q_h$ be the isosceles trapezoid, base angle $\alpha$ of $Q_h$ is fixed, and the height of the right-angled trapezoid is $h$, assume that $O$ and $C$ are the midpoints of $P_1P_2$ and $P_3P_4$ respectively.
 Suppose that $\mu^s_h$ and $\mu^a_h$ are the smallest symmetric eigenvalue and the smallest antisymmetric eigenvalue on $Q_h$ respectively.
 Obviously, $\mu^s_h$ is equal to the second Neumann eigenvalue of right trapezoid $OP_2P_3C$, and $\mu^a_h$ is equal to the first eigenvalue of the mixed boundary problem \eqref{eq.mix2} on the right trapezoid $OP_2P_3C$.
 Moreover, $\mu^s_h$ and $\mu^a_h$ are simple and continuous with respect to $h$.

 (1) If the base angle $\alpha\le \frac{\pi}{3}$, Lemma \ref{lem.tri} implies that

 By Lemma \ref{lem.imp}, we have that

 then Lemma \ref{lem.sa} implies that the second Neumann eigenfunctions of $Q_h$ are antisymmetric.